 2020 septic tank regulations

-Under the new code of practice implemented by the Environment Agency (General binding rules: small sewage discharge to a surface water), homeowners are responsible for the installation and maintenance of the sewage treatment system on their property and to limit its impact on the local environment.
+Under the code of practice implemented by the Environment Agency (General binding rules: small sewage discharge to a surface water), homeowners are responsible for the installation and maintenance of the sewage treatment system on their property and to limit its impact on the local environment.

 What is the situation?